wp-plugins/responsive-column-widgets/readme.txt

 If the column span exceeds the set number of max column, the column span will follow the max column.
 Note that the widget index of omitted widgets will not be considered(counted) in the widget index of this parameter.

 * **cache_duration** - the cache lifespan in seconds which determines how long the cache remains.
 Default: 0. e.g. `3600`
 * **call_id** - this is for developers.
 This is used to identify the callback when a plugin hook is used so that the callback method assigned to the hook can know if it is theirs or not.
-This parameter does not affect when enqueuing a style based on the parameter values.
+This parameter does not affect the style based on the parameter values.

 = Render Custom Array in Multiple Columns =
 If you are a developer, you can render array contents that hold string values in multiple columns with responsive design.